BrettFraley/BrettFraley.github.io/_posts/2024-01-13-software-developers-wearing-cleats-and-shin-guards.md

 I could really dive deep into how each player's position has certain duties, and the team arranges themselves on the field in different patterns to carry out strategies and plays.
-They play offense and defense, simoultaneously.
+They play offense and defense, simultaneously.
-I'll leave the comparisons to the business world, and particularly to software development teams up to your imagaination.
+I'll leave the comparisons to the business world, and particularly to software development teams up to your imagination.

 So, what if software developers sat down alone or together 3 times per week to actually have practice?
 In many cases they do to some extent,